vu2srk/myDollar/README.md

 A basic css selector engine

-To get started, add selector_engine.js to your html file:
+To get started, add selector_engine.js to your html file

-&ltscript type="text/javascript" src="selector_engine.js"&gt&lt/script&gt

 Eg: my$("div, p, a")